 Glen Affric is one of the three Great Glens that join up the West Coast with Loch Ness.
 If you feel hardy enough you can walk the 45 miles from Beauly right across the mountains to Kintail, then down to Cluny, then further south which takes you into Glen Affric.
 But maybe you don’t want to try this in winter no matter how tough you are.
 And give yourself three whole days to do the walk even in the summer …

 6. SMALL TOWN WEDDING

 The year was 1984.
 Me and my mate Chas packed our Big motorbikes with camping gear and headed off from Dunfermline.
 I rode a Honda Goldwing, Chas strode a Honda CB900.
 These powerful bikes don’t hang around on the road.
 There were very few speed cameras in those days and so it didn’t take us that long to complete the 200 mile journey north from Dunfermline to Dingwall.
 Is was mid-August, and bright and warm, and so the run "up north" was enjoyable.
 We only had the clothes we were wearing, camping gear, and a toothbrush (each) …

 7. GOING OFF-GRID

-If you do this, you will feel stuff.
-Deep stuff.
-No distractions.
-I think we should all have a try at this.
+Perhaps we should all give it a try.
+Because, if you do this, you will feel stuff, with no distractions.
 And I have led by example.
-I have cycled all around Scotland - that is pedal power - and camped out in the wilds each night in a wee tent.
-I did it for a month with no contact with anyone.
-No phone or radio or any other form of communication – for a whole month.
-And that is when you experience things deep in your soul.
+I cycled all around Scotland - that is pedal power - and camped out in the wilds each night in a wee tent.
+I did this for four weeks, with no contact whatsoever with anyone.
+I had no phone with me, or radio, or any other form of communication – for a whole month.
+I was completely cut-off.
+And that is when you experience things deep in your soul …